 I freshened up the small shelves next to my stove with some practical and pretty kitchen decor.
 I picked up the white ceramic pot with the copper and brass handle at my favorite thrift shop.
 My wooden spoons are in a French Utensils Crock.
 Fresh herbs add some color and life, and it’s handy to have sage near the stove for cooking.

 For me, spring is about making my home feel light, bright and fresh.
 How do you bring spring into your home?
-If you are looking for some inspiration, you can get some great ideas from the Arhaus website.
-They have beautiful and fresh ideas for spring, or any time of year.

 Have a happy weekend, my friends.